Imatinib is a targeted therapy. It is used to treat some types of leukaemia, blood disorders and gastro-intestinal stromal tumours called GISTs.

-Imatinib can cause eye pain, dry or watery eyes, or changes in vision.
+Imatinib can cause eye pain, dry or watery eyes, or blurred vision.
 If your eyes are affected, tell your doctor.
 You should be careful when driving or operating machinery if your vision has changed.

-Imatinib may cause changes in the way that your liver works.
-Your doctor will take blood samples to check your liver is working properly.
+Imatinib may cause changes in the way that your kidneys and liver work.
+Your doctor will take regular blood samples to check your liver and kidney are working properly.

 Effects on the heart